 Unpredictable 'BigDecimal' constructor call

-For example, new BigDecimal(0.1) yields a BigDecimal object.
-Its value is 0.1000000000000000055511151231257827021181583404541015625 which is the nearest number to 0.1 representable as a double.
-To get BigDecimal that stores the same value as written in the source code, use either new BigDecimal("0.1") or BigDecimal.valueOf(0.1).
+For example, new BigDecimal(0.1) yields a BigDecimal object with value 0.1000000000000000055511151231257827021181583404541015625, which is the nearest number to 0.1 representable as a double.
+To get a BigDecimal that contains the expected value 0.1, use either new BigDecimal("0.1") or BigDecimal.valueOf(0.1).

 Example: